-1 We decided to take our own picnic, than eating out.
+We decided to take our own picnic,

+than eating out.

+A instead

-A instead B whereas
+B whereas

-C rather D by contrast
+C rat her D by contrast 1.4.7 1.
+1

-2 We needed to we would be I
+We needed to hurry up,

+we would be late.

 A otherwise B however

 C although D except

-3 The product w its problems. as a success
+3 The product was a suits problems. uccess

-A except B in spite of
+A except C however B in spite of D although

-C however D although

-4 I won't call you a problem. there's
+4 l won't call you a problem. there's

 A unless B provided that

-C except D owing to
+- D owing to

-5 The shop sold cards and magazines books.
+- 5 The shop sold cards and magazines books.

-A in addition B in particular

-C as well as D what's more
+- A in additionB in particularC as well asD what's more

-6 the first experiments failed

-she never tho ight about giving up.
+- 6 the first experiments failed, she never thought about giving up.

+A However

-A However B Nevertheless
+B Nevertheless

+C In spite of

 D Although